The Glen Moray distillery started out as the West Brewery (founded in

 Score: 80 points - making it the best Glen Moray I've tried so far.
 Gradually loses a few points over time.

-These were not all (official & independent) bottlings of Glen Moray Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Glen Moray I've tried over the years, but the notes should